thuijssoon/fluid-lazy-video-embeds/readme.md

 ## Installation ##

-To get the latest release head over to the releases area: `https://github.com/thuijssoon/fluent-lazy-video-embeds/releases'
+To get the latest release head over to the [releases](https://github.com/thuijssoon/fluent-lazy-video-embeds/releases).

 To get the latest development version, you can: